LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/array-methods-v3.rst

      - ``arrayName.sort()``
      - Arranges the elements of an array into increasing order (kinda).

-.. list-table:: Methods That Remove Entries From An Array
+.. list-table:: Methods That Add Or Remove Entries From An Array
    :header-rows: 1

    * - Method